-In a flashback in the Batman Beyond episode "Ace in the Hole", Bruce Wayne, while making his pilgrimage to the site where his parents were murdered, was ambushed by a Jokerz thug who wanted to mug him.
-He effortlessly beat him, and then told the Jokerz to leave.
-The Jokerz thug wasn't finished yet, so he tried to attack him again while Wayne was walking away.
-However, Wayne wasn't the one who stopped him: Ace stopped him.
+- In a flashback in the Batman Beyond episode "Ace in the Hole", Bruce Wayne, while making his pilgrimage to the site where his parents were murdered, was ambushed by a Jokerz thug who wanted to mug him.
+He effortlessly thwarted the attack.
+However, the mugger then tried to attack him again as he stood at the murder scene.
+However, Wayne wasn't the one who stopped him this time: Ace stopped him.

 - In the pilot of Gargoyles, Hakon tries to stop Goliath from attacking him by blaming the Captain for the Wyvern Massacre.
 The Captain, enraged by Hakon's attempt to frame him, wrestles him off the cliff.

 - In the Grand Finale of Jackie Chan Adventures, Uncle and Tohru casted a chi spell to banish Drago into Demon Realm.
 As Drago clung to the edge, he pleaded for help from his father (Shendu), who agreed to help him while reminding Drago Earth was Shendu's world.
 Drago then took advantage of this to pull Shendu into the abyss and win their Evil Versus Evil.
 It backfired when Shendu grabbed Drago's tail, pulling him down.